Status: Finished Airing

 As for me, I firmly believe this series is an amazing modern classic with no exaggeration about it, and with this review I'll try to explain you why.
 Since the anime has a site description you can always read, allow me to skip further introductions and get straight to business.

 First of all, the story at the core is a journey of self-discovery, hence the main idea is pretty simple yet great, at least as I comprehend it: you should find your own way instead of being somebody's follower or lower-rank copy ("proxy"); for that you should realize who you are, what you live for and how the real world looks.
-The anime certainly makes you reflect on your own life, and that always counts as a great quality in my book.
+The anime tells a story of self-awakening that certainly makes you reflect on your own life, and that always counts as a great quality in my book.

-Second, Ergo Proxy is a highly experimental show as it presents a unique mix of genres: cyberpunk, post-apocalyptic sci-fi, action, mystery, drama, psychological thriller, adventure and even a bit of comedy, romance and slice of life.
+Second, Ergo Proxy is a highly experimental show as it presents a unique mix of genres: cyberpunk, post-apocalyptic sci-fi, action, mystery, drama, psychological thriller, road movie and even a bit of comedy, romance and slice of life.
 Consequently, it results in a very unorthodox narrative with constant plot twists & genre switches that many viewers disliked as they felt trolled and confused while watching.
-Well, I do understand those complaints: it's indeed very unusual, confusing at times and probably not to everybody's liking.
-However, I personally like those experiments a lot: even if they aren't always performed ideally (e.g. we probably could do without that quiz show episode), it's still an intriguing storytelling by Dai Sato, one of the best Japanese scriptwriters who also participated in writing scripts for Cowboy Bebop, Samurai Champloo and Ghost in the Shell: Stand Alone Complex.
-Besides, I love how he and other people in his team weaved all these genres together without making any fillers.
-So, not only those swings and changes are very interesting and uncommon but they also don't break the storyline - they actually form it, with each episode adding something brand new to the plot & character development, and that's amazing indeed.
+Well, I do understand those complaints: it is indeed very unusual, confusing at times and probably not to everybody's liking.
+Besides, one may argue that the anime could've done better without a couple of less impressive episodes (e.g. the infamous quiz show episode), which would've also made the second half of the series more compact to provide better pacing and better build-up for the ending.
+Nevertheless, I like the story and those experiments a lot: even if they aren't always performed ideally, it's still an intriguing storytelling by Dai Sato, one of the best Japanese scriptwriters who also participated in writing scripts for Cowboy Bebop, Samurai Champloo and Ghost in the Shell: Stand Alone Complex.
+I simply can't help but marvel at how he and his team managed to weave all those genres and topics into one coherent plot without making a single filler.
+So, not only those swings & changes are very interesting and uncommon but they also don't break the storyline and don't exist there just for the hell of it - instead, they actually form the story, with each episode adding something brand new to the plot & character development, and that's amazing indeed.

 And even if you don't get something it's not a reason to dislike the show - it is actually a great motivation for you because this anime is highly rewatchable, and during every viewing there will be new discoveries that will enrich you.